HARUM1122/disdrive-cli/README.md

 For example, if we want to upload a 32-megabyte file, we will split the file into 8-megabyte chunks.
 In this case, we would have four chunks.
 To upload them, we have to send four http requests.
 Each chunk will be tracked by a message ID.

 So, for a 32-megabyte file, four message IDs will be stored.
-The metadata we store for this approach would look something like this:
+The metadata we store for this approach would look something like this if we upload two files:

 ```json
 [